vackosar/vackosar.github.io/_posts/2022-12-26-cooking-with-psyllium-fiber-to-reduce-suger-spikes.md

 Just be sure to be careful about dosage and mix it with plenty of water to prevent constipation.
 And when disposing of psyllium, be sure to **throw it in the trash rather than flushing it down the sink or toilet** to avoid any plumbing issues.
 I learned this lesson the hard way when it clogged my washing machine filter (although fortunately, there was no lasting damage).

 Overall, psyllium is a helpful plant-based fiber that can improve digestive health and contribute to overall well-being.
 Just be sure to follow dosage instructions and dispose of it properly to avoid any issues.

+### Psyllium and Histamin Intolerance

+Psyllium does not seem to commonly cause any HIT issues.
+[SIGHI List](https://www.mastzellaktivierung.info/downloads/foodlist/61_FoodList_CZ_alphabetic_withCateg.pdf) displays them as safe and [people on this Reddit forum](https://www.reddit.com/r/HistamineIntolerance/comments/t7xxh7/is_psyllium_husk_high_in_histamine_or_fiber/) don't report them as an issue.